-Unit Unit Name Topics No. 1 Introduction Meaning of Company and Registrar of Companies; Characteristics of a company; lifting of corporate veil; types of companies including one person company, small company, associate company, and dormant company; association not for profit; illegal association; formation of company, on-line filing of documents, promoters and their legal position, pre-incorporation contract; on-line registration of a company; Administration of Company Law [including National Company Law Tribunal (NCLT), National Company Law Appellate Tribunal (NCLAT), Special Courts.
-2 Documents Memorandum of association; Articles of association; Doctrine of ultra-vires; Doctrine of constructive notice and Doctrine of indoor management; Prospectus- shelf and red herring prospectus, misstatement in prospectus, Liabilities for such misstatement; Annual Returns, Register of Members; Other Statutory Books and Reports to be maintained under the Act.
-3 Management Directors: Classification of directors, women directors, independent director, small shareholders' director; Directors' qualifications and disqualifications, director identity number (DIN); Appointment, legal positions, powers and duties of directors; Removal of directors; Key managerial personnel, managing director, manager.
-Meetings: Meetings of shareholders; Types of meetings; Convening and conduct of meetings; Requisites of a valid meeting; Postal ballot, meeting through video conferencing, e-voting.
-Committees of Board of Directors: Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Corporate Social Responsibility Committee.
-4 Winding Up Concept and modes of Winding Up.
-Insider Trading: meaning; legal provisions; Whistleblowing: Concept and Mechanism.
-CSR- Sec 135
+Unit Unit Name Topics No. Introduction Meaning of Company and Registrar of Companies; Characteristics of a company; lifting of corporate veil; types of companies including one person company, small company, associate company, and dormant company; association not for profit; illegal association; formation of company, on-line filing of documents, promoters and their legal position, pre-incorporation contract; on-line registration of a company; Administration of Company Law [including National Company Law Tribunal (NCLT), National Company Law Appellate Tribunal (NCLAT), Special Courts.
+2 Documents Memorandum of association; Articles of association; Doctrine of ultra- vires; Doctrine of constructive notice and Doctrine of indoor management; Prospectus-shelf and red herring prospectus, misstatement in prospectus, Liabilities for such misstatement; Annual Returns, Register of Members; Other Statutory Books and Reports to be maintained under the Act.
+3 Management

-5 Prevention of Meaning, power of the Tribunal, application to the Tribunal, public interest, Oppression and limitation, relief. mismanagement 6 Depositories The Depositories Act 1996 - Definitions; rights and obligations of depositories; Law participants issuers and beneficial owners; inquiry and inspections, penalty.
+4 Winding Up • Concept and modes of Winding Up. • Insider Trading: meaning; legal provisions; • Whistleblowing: Concept and Mechanism.
+5 Prevention of Meaning, power of the Tribunal, application to the Tribunal, public Oppression and interest, limitation, relief. mismanagement 6 Depositories The Depositories Act 1996 - Definitions; rights and obligations of Law depositories; participants issuers and beneficial owners; inquiry and inspections, penalty.